johannschopplich/kirby-blurry-placeholder/README.md

 I strongly recommend [🦌 Loadeer.js](https://github.com/johannschopplich/loadeer).
 It has been written with this Kirby plugin in mind.
 In a nutshell, it's a tiny, performant, SEO-friendly lazy loading library and can be used with or without a build step if you don't have a frontend asset build chain.

-> ℹ️ Since v1.3.0, the [lazy loading hook](./src/useLazyload.js) provided by this plugin has been replaced by Loadeer.js – a rewritten version of the former hook.

 ### Without Build Step & Auto Initialization

 Simply load it from a CDN: